Police Release Details of Breonna Taylor Investigation

-Police files released Wednesday detail contacts between Breonna Taylor and a former boyfriend who was suspected of drug dealing but include him saying in a recorded jailhouse conversation on the day she was fatally shot by police that they had not “been around each other" in more than two months.

-The files contain conflicting information about when the contacts ended between Taylor and her ex-boyfriend, Jamarcus Glover.
-Other evidence suggests Taylor and Glover were together in the same vehicle a month before she was killed by police gunfire in her home on March 13.
+The police files contain conflicting information about when the contacts ended between Taylor and her ex-boyfriend, Jamarcus Glover.

 “I ain’t got nothing going on with Bre no more,” he told a woman whose name was redacted from the report.

+Other evidence suggests Taylor and Glover were together in the same vehicle a month before her March 13 death.

-But on Feb.
+On Feb.
 13, the evidence shows, a pole camera showed Glover driving a car registered to Taylor.
 He pulled up in front of a residence and went inside.
-A couple of minutes later, Taylor got out of the passenger side of the car, looked around for a few seconds and then got back in the vehicle.
+A few minutes later, Taylor got out of the passenger side of the car, looked around for a few seconds and then got back in the vehicle.
 Glover soon left the home, got back in the car and drove off.

-Taylor, a 26-year-old Louisville emergency medical tech studying to become a nurse, was shot multiple times after being roused from sleep by police at her door.
-The warrant was approved as part of a narcotics investigation, and no drugs were found at her home.
+Taylor, a 26-year-old Louisville emergency medical technician studying to become a nurse, was shot multiple times after being roused from sleep by police at her door.
+The warrant was approved as part of a narcotics investigation.
+No drugs were found at her home.

 The case has fueled nationwide protests against police brutality and systemic racism.
 When police came through the door using a battering ram, Taylor’s boyfriend, Kenneth Walker, fired once.